List of weapons and armour in Middle-earth: Bows and arrows

 Bows of different sizes and construction are featured in Tolkien's works.
 Elves of Lothlórien, Men, and Uruk-hai used longbows, while Elves of Mirkwood and Orcs of Mordor used smaller ones.
 These bows are said to be made of wood, horn and even steel.

 The most famous bowman in Tolkien's stories of the First Age of Middle-earth is the Elf Beleg; his bow was named Belthronding, and his arrow Dailir.
 Infamously Curufin, a lord of the Noldor, attempts to shoot the Elf-princess Lúthien with the bow of his brother Celegorm.
 His first arrow is intercepted by Huan; Beren attempts to intercept the second shot, and is wounded.

 In The Lord of the Rings, set in the late Third Age, a bow is the main weapon of Legolas, the Elf-member of the Fellowship of the Ring.
 When the Fellowship meet Galadriel, she gives Legolas a new bow.
 He later uses it to shoot all the way across the great river Anduin and bring down an airborne Nazgûl.

 The Lord of the Rings film trilogy assigns a bow to Aragorn and crossbows to the Uruk-hai.
-However, in Tolkien's writings Aragorn is armed only with the sword Andúril (below), and crossbows are only mentioned in connection to hunting by Númenoreans in their lost homeland of Númenor.
+However, in Tolkien's writings Aragorn is armed only with the sword Andúril, and crossbows are only mentioned in connection to hunting by Númenoreans in their lost homeland of Númenor.